muz/commander_box_league/README.md

 ## Development

-This is a client-side only application, so no server setup is required.
-Simply edit the HTML, CSS, and JavaScript files and refresh your browser to see changes.
+This is a static, client-side only application.
+Simply edit the HTML, CSS, and JavaScript files in `docs/` and refresh your browser to see changes.
+No server setup is required.

 ## License